What is the divorce process like?

 Avoid the temptation to empty joint bank accounts.
 The Financial Affidavit that is typically required as part of the process is likely to result in an accounting and the court ordering you to pay it back.
 The same goes for running up credit card debt.
 While you may need to lean on savings and credit cards for a short period of time, keep in mind that you can be held responsible if you overspend.

 If you have more questions about a difficult or simple divorce, reach out to a Rocket Lawyer network attorney for affordable legal advice.
+If you need tax help, Rocket Lawyer can now match you with a tax pro for affordable and convenient tax filing services.
+Don't do your taxes™ – Let us do them for you.

 This article contains general legal information and does not contain legal advice.
 Rocket Lawyer is not a law firm or a substitute for an attorney or law firm.
 The law is complex and changes often.
 For legal advice, please ask a lawyer.